 More importantly, you earn Chase Ultimate Rewards points, some of the most valuable credit card rewards points.
 You can also pool them with your other Ultimate Rewards credit cards.

-FYI: here’s a comparison post on the Chase Sapphire Preferred vs Capital One Venture
+FYI: here’s a comparison post on the Chase Sapphire Preferred vs Capital One Venture, another comparable travel credit card that isn’t in the Chase family.

 The information related to Wells Fargo Propel American Express® Card has been collected by Johnny Jet and has not been reviewed or provided by the issuer or provider of this product or service.

-The Wells Fargo Propel is in the lifestyle rewards credit cards categories.
+The Wells Fargo Propel American Express® Card is in the lifestyle rewards credit card categories.
 You earn bonus points on many common purchases and you have some valuable redemption options too.

-If you only want one credit card, it can easily be the Wells Fargo Propel American Expre ss® Card.
+If you only want one credit card, it can easily be the Wells Fargo Propel.

 You earn unlimited 3 points per $1 on these purchases: